 "STAR" - "Students At Risk"

 STAR identifies students whose behavior, attendance, and/or grades indicate that they have problems related to substance abuse, are depressed, or have other related concerns.
-Additionally, STAR identifies students who are at-risk.
-At-risk students are those who, at the moment, are not evidencing significant problems but whose probability of experiencing problems in the future is higher than the norm unless the course of their lives is changed.
+Additionally, STAR identifies at-risk students.
+At-risk students are those who, at the moment, are not evidencing significant problems, but the whose probability of experiencing issues in the future is higher than the norm unless the course of their lives is changed.
 STAR sponsors different types of groups in the areas of prevention, intervention, support, and aftercare, including Support Groups, Anger Management, Social Skills, Decision Making, and Drug & Alcohol Awareness.
 Any student referred to STAR is assured of confidentiality as stipulated by law.
 STAR is not a part of the disciplinary process.
-Students may be referred to STAR by any staff member, parent/guardian, or other concerned person.
+Students may be referred to STAR by any staff member, parent/guardian, or other concerned people.
 Students frequently self-refer.
-You can get more information on STAR from a counselor or from a STAR member.
+You can get more information on STAR from a counselor or a STAR member.
 Commonly asked questions are:

 Who are the Team members?
-Team members are specially selected and trained volunteers who are in contact with many different parts of the school by virtue of being teachers, coaches, advisors, administrators, nurses, and guidance counselors.
+Team members are specially selected and trained volunteers who are in contact with many different parts of the school under being teachers, coaches, advisors, administrators, nurses, and guidance counselors.
 They have a strong, positive image with the student body, faculty, and community.
 The student is free to accept or reject the recommendations of the team.

 What action is that?
-Usually an intervention, either formal or informal, is scheduled.
-During an intervention, the complete student profile is presented to the student and parents/guardians.
-Since isolated pieces or behavior are usually seen as “growing pains” or are justified by saying “it only happened twice” or “it’s all a part of growing up”, the advantage of the profile is that it provides a look at the total behavioral picture of a student.
-Basically, the goal of the intervention is to break down the denial that keeps a student from recognizing as harmful those behaviors that have such a negative impact on his/her life.
-At the conclusion of the intervention, a series of recommendations will occur.
-Usually, an assessment will be one of the recommendations.
+Usually, an intervention, either formal or informal, is scheduled.
+During a response, the complete student profile is presented to the student and parents/guardians.
+Since isolated pieces or behavior are usually seen as “growing pains” or are justified by saying “it only happened twice” or “it’s all a part of growing up,” the advantage of the profile is that it provides a look at the total behavioral picture of a student.
+The goal of the intervention is to break down the denial that keeps a student from recognizing as harmful those behaviors that have such a negative impact on his/her life.
+After the intervention, a series of recommendations will occur.
+Usually, an assessment will be one of the proposals.

 Please contact Mr. Sine @ 215.949.1700 x 2114 or firstname.lastname@example.org if you require further information.